Eliassoprani/csharp-tdd-oop-bobs-bagels/DomainModel.md

                 If SKU does not exist in .inventory return 0 float TotalPrice()
-            loop through ItemsInBasket and count Price of each Item in List and return float totalprice string Add(string SKU, List<string> SKUFilling = null) returns "{ItemVariant} {itemName}- with no filling added to your basket" if SKU exists in inventory and filling is null and SKU is not a filling returns "{ItemVariant} {itemName} with {fillingName} {fillingName2} {fillingName ... } filling added to your basket" if SKU exists in inventory and filling is not null and SKU is a bagel returns "Can only add filling to bagel" if SKU exists in inventory and filling is not null and SKU is not a bagel returns "{SKU} is not an item on our menu" if SKU does not exist in Bobsinventory.inventory, returns "Your basket is full" if ItemsInBasket.Count == inventory.basketCapacity
+            loop through ItemsInBasket and count Price of each Item in List and return float totalprice string Add(string SKU)
+            returns "{ItemVariant} {itemName} added to your basket" if SKU exists in inventory returns "{SKU} is not an item on our menu" if SKU does not exist in Bobsinventory.inventory returns "Your basket is full" if ItemsInBasket.Count == inventory.basketCapacity string Add(string SKU, List<string> SKUFilling)
+            returns "{ItemVariant} {itemName} with {fillingName} {fillingName2} {fillingName ... } filling added to your basket" if SKU exists in inventory and fillings returns "Can only add filling to bagel" if SKU exists in inventory and filling is not null and SKU is not a bagel returns "{SKU} is not an item on our menu" if SKU does not exist in Bobsinventory.inventory, returns "Your basket is full" if ItemsInBasket.Count == inventory.basketCapacity